Two fairy silhouettes hovering by a bluebell flower.

 Ah, swaths of bluebells – one of the highlights of the British springtime.
 The dainty blue flowers bloom in abundance in April or May and carpet the woodland floor.
 But for some reason, I usually miss them.
 I’m either traveling or I just simply forget.
 Living in the middle of the city there aren’t many signs to remind me.

 The UK has many ancient woods which have existed at least since 1600.
 In the spring, when the bluebells bloom, they take on an otherworldly feel and smell.
-This magical transformation has led to much folklore about bluebells and fairies.
-I wanted to see the bluebells, but I also hoped to catch a glimpse of a fairy.
+This magical transformation has led to much folklore about fairies living among the bluebells.
+I wanted to see the bluebells – and I also secretly hoped to catch a glimpse of a fairy.

 – Cicely Mary Barker 1923